sillyPhotons/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an undergraduate pursuing a degree in Engineering Physics at the University of British Columbia, Vancouver, Canada.
-My research is focused on probing electronic phases in multilayer graphene (super)lattices, sometimes interfaced with a strong spin-orbit coupled material, such as tungsten diselenide (WSe<sub>2</sub>).
+My research explores electronic phases in multilayer graphene, often in combination with a moiré potential or spin-orbit coupled materials such as tungsten diselenide (WSe<sub>2</sub>).

-I am actively seeking graduate opportunities in Physics for 2024! ☕
+I am actively seeking graduate student positions for 2024! ☕